tyrumus/dotfiles-old/README.md

 - Either rofi launcher or custom compact launcher
 - Quite a few keyboard shortcuts
 - Volume indicator appears in (middle or corner?) of screen when media volume buttons are pressed.
 Also show current song and audio visualizer.
+- Calendar widget
+- Music player expands on click to show Artist, Song, Album, Year, and album art
+- Dropdown notes or something that can show/hide effortlessly

-I want this new setup to be very feature-filled
+I want this new setup to be very feature-filled.